alphagov/govuk-rfcs/rfc-039-embedded-relational-content-in-govspeak.md

   - big change to our representation of content in content items
   - adds&nbsp;significant complexity into all frontends (as the new world decouples publisher from frontend, any frontend may need to render embeds)
   - attachments and contacts need to exist in content store for link expansion
-  - CSS/JS for embeds still lives in a separate repo (static, for components) to the template, which will be in frontend(s?)
+  - CSS/JS for embeds still lives in a separate repo (static, for components) to the template, which will be in frontend(s)?
   - Harder for non-government users to consume the content store item via API

 ### 3) Publish HTML with embed placeholders, have Frontend parse/embed